bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

   - 'Ruben Somsen'
   - 'Josibake'
 categories: []
-summary: 'In this episode of Bitcoin, Explained, Aaron and Sjors welcome Ruben Somsen and Josie to the show to discuss BIP 352, their now-finalized Bitcoin Improvement Proposal for Silent Payments.'
+summary: 'In this episode of Bitcoin, Explained, Aaron and Sjors welcome Ruben Somsen and Josie to the show to discuss BIP352, their now-finalized Bitcoin Improvement Proposal for Silent Payments.'
 episode: 94
 additional_resources:
   - title: 'https://bitcoinexplainedpodcast.com/'